RichardBaker3020/linux/linux command/terminal command.md

 Press the Q key to exit from top.
 ```

+w
+---
+w is a command-line utility that displays information about currently logged in users and what each user is doing.
+It also gives information about how long the system has been running, the current time, and the system load average.
+detailed info about output explanation and avaiable options: [link](https://linuxize.com/post/w-command-in-linux/)

 wget
 ---
 wget is a free utility for non-interactive download of files from the web.
 It supports HTTP, HTTPS, and FTP protocols, as well as retrieval through HTTP proxies.